khalxdb/Crypto-Currency-Related-Crimes/README.md

 # 🔐 Investigating Crypto-Related Crimes: Challenges & Opportunities

-This repository contains a **10-minute video presentation** exploring the **challenges and opportunities of investigating cryptocurrency-related crimes**, with a focus on law enforcement’s use of blockchain analysis tools.
+**10-minute video presentation** exploring the **challenges and opportunities of investigating cryptocurrency-related crimes**, with a focus on law enforcement’s use of blockchain analysis tools.

 ## 📌 Overview
 Cryptocurrency-related crimes cover a wide range of illegal activities, including: